-Probably Marlborough’s largest and most popular youth community sports club with around 450 players partaking in twenty six boys, girls and mixed teams, the ‘Club Player of the Year’ is split into two awards – one voted solely by club members (Award 1) and the other voted by everyone – players, parents, and members of the public (Award 2).
+Possibly Marlborough’s most popular youth community sports club with, astonishingly, c.500 players partaking in thirty-one boys, girls and mixed teams, the ‘Club Player of the Year’ is split into two awards – one voted solely by club members (Award 1) and the other voted by everyone– players, parents, and members of the public (Award 2).

-All parents and members of the public are invited to take part in Award 2: ‘Parents and Public Vote’ and COVID-19 or no COVID-19, this is a chance for all the community to celebrate the achievements of the players…
+All parents and members of the public are invited to take part in Award 2: ‘Parents and Public Vote’—MYFC have been running this award for many years now and traditionally keen for all the community to celebrate and share a fantastic footballing ethos.

 MYFC invited the nominations below from MYFC Team Managers, for players in any age group, who have excelled in any aspect of their football, including contribution to the game, fair play, helping others, support and commitment, as well as ability and performance.